google/material-design-lite/src/column-layout/README.md

 | `mdl-column-layout__child` | Defines a container as a column-layout item | Required on "inner" div elements|

 ##More information
 For working examples of the **column-layout** component, see the MDL [column-layout demo page](www.github.com/google/material-design-lite/src/column-layout/demo.html).
+For related information, also see the [layout component documentation](https://github.com/google/material-design-lite/blob/master/src/layout/README.md).

 ## License